elastic/apm/specs/agents/metadata.md

     If there is a match to either expression, the capturing group contains the pod ID.
 We then unescape underscores (`_`) to hyphens (`-`) in the pod UID.
-    If we match a pod UID then we record the hostname as the pod name since, by default, Kubernetes will set the hostname to the pod name.
+    If we match a pod UID then we record the hostname as the pod name since, by default, Kubernetes will set the _short_ hostname (not FQDN) to the pod name.
 Finally, we record the basename as the container ID without any further checks.

  4. If we did not match a Kubernetes pod UID above, then we check if the basename matches one of the following regular
  expressions: